Snake VEGF-F (B. insularis) recombinant Protein

 Amino Acid Sequence

 MGQVMPFMEV YRHSVCQTRE TLVSILEEHP DEVSHIFRPS CVTALRCGGC CTDESLKCTA TGKRSVGREI MRVDPHKGTS KTEVMQFTEH TDCECRPRSA SGVNSRKHKR NPEEGEPRAK FPFV

 To buy Snake VEGF-F (B. insularis) please click on the Shopping List Symbol right from the indicated price.
 This will add the product to your Shopping List.
-You can then click on the button »Shopping List & Order Form« to ask for a quote.
+You can then click on the button »Shopping List & Order Form« or the Shopping List Symbol in the top navigation to ask for a quote.
 We will send you your quote as soon as possible.
 Our offer will include institutional discounts where applicable.